Freese’s grand slam powers Dodgers by Pirates 10-2

-PITTSBURGH (AP) — David Freese hit a grand slam off opener Michael Feliz and Cody Bellinger added his 18th homer, helping the Los Angeles Dodgers beat the Pittsburgh Pirates 10-2 on Friday night.
+The Pittsburgh Pirates played the song as a token of respect for the veteran infielder, who spent two-plus seasons in black-and-gold before being traded to the Los Angeles Dodgers last summer.
+Freese took in the moment and relaxed.
+But only briefly.
+The cheers that greeted him Friday night were quickly replaced by a groan after he turned on a Michael Feliz fastball for a first-inning grand slam that powered the Dodgers to a lopsided 10-2 win.

+“They played my walk-up song, maybe that’s why I’m pumped,” Freese said.
+“It fired me up.”

 The Pirates gave Feliz his first major league start in 157 career appearances in an effort to address their injury-riddled starting rotation.
-The move backfired.
-Feliz recorded just one out and exited after Freese sent a pitch into the first row of seats in right-center field for his fourth homer of the season and third career grand slam.
+The opener strategy backfired for the second time in three days.
+Feliz (2-1) — who learned he was getting the ball first when he showed up for work four hours before the first pitch — recorded just one out and exited after Freese’s third career grand slam.

-Bellinger, whose 45-game on-base streak ended Wednesday, kick-started another one by hitting a two-run shot in seventh off Geoff Hartlieb.
-By then the Dodgers had things well in hand.
-Bellinger finished 1 for 5, and his major league-leading batting average dipped to .389.

-Walker Buehler (5-1) cruised after being given the early cushion.
-Buehler worked six innings, allowing one run and five hits.

 The surprise decision to start Feliz initially threw Los Angeles manager Dave Roberts off balance.
 He switched his platoon-heavy lineup three times before settling on one he hoped would be effective against the right-handed Feliz and left-handed Steven Brault, who Roberts correctly figured would come in whenever Feliz exited.